-- \ Represents beneficial ownership of less than 1% of the outstanding common stock - (1) This column consists of outstanding shares plus RSUs and stock option shares issuable within 60 days of March 11, 2024, which is May 10, 2024, with respect to current NEOs, Directors and Directors Nominees. - (2) Based solely on a Schedule 13G (the "Vanguard 13G") filed by The Vanguard Group ("Vanguard") on February 13, 2024, with respect to shares of QuickLogic common stock beneficially owned by Vanguard as of December 29, 2023.
+- Represents beneficial ownership of less than 1% of the outstanding common stock - (1) This column consists of outstanding shares plus RSUs and stock option shares issuable within 60 days of March 10, 2025, which is May 9, 2025, with respect to current NEOs.
+Directors and Directors Nominees. - (2) Based solely on a Schedule 13G (the "Vanguard 13G") filed by The Vanguard Group ("Vanguard") on February 13, 2024, with respect to shares of QuickLogic common stock beneficially owned by Vanguard as of December 29, 2023.
 Based solely on the Vanguard 13G, Vanguard has sole dispositive power with respect to 804,285 shares of QuickLogic common stock and shared dispositive power with respect to 5,244 shares of QuickLogic common stock, and therefore, Vanguard may be deemed to have beneficial ownership with respect to 809,529 shares of QuickLogic common stock.
-The principal business address of Vanguard is 100 Vanguard Blvd., Malvern, PA 19355. - (3) Based solely on a Schedule 13G (the "Ben Andrews Revocable Trust 13G") filed by Ben Andrews on January 4, 2024, with respect to shares of QuickLogic common stock beneficially owned by Ben Andrews as of December 31, 2023.
+The principal business address of Vanguard is 100 Vanguard Blvd., Malvern.
+PA 19355. - (3) Based solely on a Schedule 13G (the "Ben Andrews Revocable Trust 13G") filed by Ben Andrews on January 4, 2024, with respect to shares of QuickLogic common stock beneficially owned by Ben Andrews as of December 31, 2023.
 Based solely on the Ben Andrews Revocable Trust 13G, Ben Andrews has sole dispositive power with respect to 765,533 shares of QuickLogic common stock.
-The principal business address of Ben Andrews Revocable Trust is 1307 NW 52nd Terrace., Gainesville, FL 32605.
+The principal business address of Ben Andrews Revocable Trust is 1307 NW 52nd Terrace., Gainesville, FL 32605. - (4) Radhika Krishnan stepped down from the Board of Directors effective March 31, 2024.